 In response to this, the Ministry of Health, Labour and Welfare (MHLW) has been conducting a nationwide genomic sequencing of the SARS-CoV-2 to monitor for the variants.
-Currently, B.1.617.2 lineage (Delta) is being replaced by B.1.1.529 lineage (Omicron) in domestic cases.

 The MHLW communicates closely with the World Health Organization (WHO) and experts to analyze and characterize variants, and is strengthening the national surveillance system.
 The MHLW also strengthens its testing capacity and epidemiological investigation (tracing) when cases of such variants are reported to prevent further spread.